YarnSpinnerTool/YarnSpinner/ANTLR/antlr-notes-and-discussion.md

 - Using a close tag similar to `<<endif>>` perhaps `<-`.

 At this stage it isn't worth changing as it is currently working fine, but this is something to consider going forward.
+It might well be worth changing the ident and dedent characters to ^] and ^^ (Group Separator and Record Separator) as these are *more* invisible than bell and vertical tab and semantically make more sense and are in even less use than bell or vertical tab.

 ### Reasons to keep to old style